duality-solutions/VGP/README.md

 # **VGP (Very Good Privacy) E2E Encryption Library**

-BDAP's Very Good Privacy (VGP) End-to-End (E2E) encryption library is a portable and standalone library for elliptic-curve integrated encryption system for a multiple-user setting.
+Very Good Privacy (VGP) End-to-End (E2E) encryption library is a portable and standalone library for elliptic-curve integrated encryption system for a multiple-user setting.
 The core of the library is written in C language (conforming to C99 standard) with a C++ wrapper (conforming to C++ 11 standard).

-The components of BDAP E2E are given below:
+The components of VGP E2E are given below:
 * Ed25519/Curve25519

     The library accepts Ed25519 public and private keys, and they are converted to Curve25519 for internal operation, e.g. ephemeral key-exchange.